nagarajurahul/cloud-computing-bash-scripts/README.md

 Expertise in Software Engineering, Data Engineering, Cloud Engineering including System Design.

-Looking to contribute, innovate new ideas and help the society through IT.
+Looking to innovate new ideas and contribute to the society through IT.

 ## First Computing Device

-In the image here, may be not.
+A handheld mobile device, in the image here, or may be not.

 <div style="text-align: center;">
   <img src="images/image5.png" alt="alt text" style="width: 50%;" />